Walk-off home run: Other types of "walk-off" wins

 Sportscasters have applied the term "walk-off hit" to any kind of hit that drives in the winning run to end the game.
 It is an expansion of the term to call a hit a walk-off when what ends the game is not the hit, but the defense's failure to make a play.
-The terms "walk-off hit by pitch", "walk-off walk" (a base on balls with the bases loaded), "walk-off wild pitch", "walk-off reach-on-error", "walk-off steal of home", "walk-off passed ball", and "walk-off balk" have been also applied, with the latter dubbed a "balk-off".
+The terms "walk-off hit by pitch", "walk-off walk" (a base on balls with the bases loaded), "walk-off wild pitch", "walk-off reach-on-error", "walk-off steal of home", "walk-off passed ball", and "walk-off balk" have been also applied, with the last dubbed a "balk-off".
 The day after Eric Bruntlett executed a game-ending unassisted triple play for the Philadelphia Phillies against the New York Mets on August 23, 2009, the Philadelphia Daily News used the term "walk-off triple play" in a subheadline describing the moment, although it was not a true walk-off.

 Walk-off grand slam

 A grand slam is a home run hit with all three bases occupied by baserunners ("bases loaded"), thereby scoring four runs—the most possible in one play.
 A walk-off home run with the bases loaded is therefore known as a walk-off grand slam.
 Since 1916 there have been more than 250 walk-off grand slams hit during Major League Baseball's regular season.
-From 1903 onwards, only one walk-off grand slam has been hit in the postseason, by Nelson Cruz of the Texas Rangers in Game 2 of the 2011 ALCS.

-The most recent walk-off grand slam was hit by Giancarlo Stanton of the New York Yankees on September 20, 2022, against the Pittsburgh Pirates.
-The Yankees also hit the previous walk-off grand slam just one month earlier, when Josh Donaldson hit a walk-off grand slam against the Tampa Bay Rays on August 17, 2022.
+Since its institution in 1903, only two walk-off grand slams have been recorded in the postseason.
+The first was in Game 2 of the 2011 ALCS, by Nelson Cruz of the Texas Rangers.
+The second playoff grand slam was hit by Freddie Freeman of the Los Angeles Dodgers in Game 1 of the 2024 World Series.
+In Game 5 of the 1999 NLCS, Robin Ventura of the New York Mets hit a game-winning home run with the bases loaded against the Atlanta Braves, but as only the Mets player on third base – Roger Cedeño – reached home before the Mets started their on-field celebration, the play was officially recorded as a single.

-Three players have hit two walk-off grand slams in a season, Cy Williams in 1926, Jim Presley in 1986, and Steve Pearce in 2017.
+Three players have hit two walk-off grand slams in a season: Cy Williams in 1926, Jim Presley in 1986, and Steve Pearce in 2017.
 Pearce's first was on July 27 (an 8–4 victory over the Oakland Athletics) followed by his second on July 30 (an ultimate grand slam, for an 11–10 win over the Los Angeles Angels), becoming the first player in MLB history to hit multiple walk-off grand slams within the span of a single week.

-Only five pitchers in major league history have surrendered two game-ending grand slam home runs in one season, according to the Elias Sports Bureau: